 “Not all of the pieces of the puzzle are together yet.
 There is still a lot of room to grow and if she’s keeps that progression, she could definitely go all the way next year.”

-On the way to finishing in fourth position, Tudhope eliminated Japan’s Takahito Ichikawa and reigning Paralympic champion, America’s Evan Strong, before he bowed out in a fierce semi-final against eventual winner Matti Suur-Hamari of Finland.
+On the way to finishing in fourth position, Tudhope eliminated Japan’s Takahito Ichikawa and reigning Paralympic champion Evan Strong (USA), before he bowed out in a fierce semi-final against eventual winner Matti Suur-Hamari of Finland.

-It set up a bronze-medal showdown between Tudhope and Japan’s Gurimu Narita, who was only just able to hold off the 17-year-old from Sydney.
+It set up a bronze-medal showdown between Tudhope and Japan’s Gurimu Narita, who was only just able to hold off the 17-year-old from Sydney, NSW.
 And while it was not the result he had dreamed about, Tudhope justifiably saw of plenty of positives.

 “It’s really given me a confidence booster.
 If I get fourth at the Games next year, that would be one hell of a result,” he added.